scripting/feedBase/docs/database.md

 3. whenUpdated -- when the subscription was last updated.

 2. listname -- the list that the subscription came from (now it's always subs.opml, in the future we may support more than one list per user).

+### log

+Each element in the <i>log</i> table represents a log entry.

+1. username -- the Twitter ID of the user who initiated the event.

+4. feedUrl -- the URL of the feed that the event relates to.

+3. whenadd -- when the event was last added

+2. what -- indicates what happened, for example, subscribe, unsubscribe or new feed.

 ### SQL commands to create the tables